stolostron/multicloud-operators-channel/README.md

   Normal  Deploy  117s  channel  Depolyable ch-ns/payload-cfg-namespace-channel-kglr8 created in the channel, Status: Success, Channel: ch-ns/ns

 ```
-- Check Channel operator log
+- Check the channel operator log.

-Normally, we care the reconcile trace.
+Normally, the reconcile trace is the most important piece.
 For each flow, it should at least have a valid reconcile log for the deployable.

 ```shell
 % kubectl logs multicloud-operators-channel-f4fbbb9d9-6mcql